DRONES UNDER £200

 In fact, this drone is so cheap that it could have featured in our cheaper drones guide – but it holds its own amongst this competition.

 The 6 axis quadcopter has a battery life of around 10 minutes and back up batteries are pretty cheap to come by.
 Featuring a HD camera and FPV display on the controller itself, the 2.4Ghz controller might look a little cumbersome but has that brilliant retro feeling that will have you thinking you are back in the 80’s – but this would have been the coolest thing in the world back then!

 The camera is HD but is limited to 2MP and although you can get some decent shots with it, the camera is going to be better suited to aiding your flying than for winning any photography awards.

 When it comes to fun the JJRC H8D drone has it in abundance.
 It has some of the nicest looking LED lighting we have seen, is capable of plenty of flips and rolls and 3D stunts as well as having a one key return which is great for beginners.

 We didn’t test it with a water cannon, hook and basket or bubble blower but have it on good authority that these features are a lot of fun too.

 If you are looking for a decent FPV drone that is suitable for young people and won’t break the bank then you can’t go far wrong with this drone at the price.

-We have compiled our top 3 list of best drones under £200 and within this list there is something for everyone.
+We have compiled our top 7 list of drones under £200 and within this list there is something for everyone.

 These drones range from £80 to £200 and have been fully reviewed to help you make the right choice for your needs.